sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Sort mini-gallery thumbnails from files
 """""""""""""""""""""""""""""""""""""""

-The minigallery directive generates a gallery of thumbnails corresponding to the input file strings or object names.
+The :ref:`minigallery <minigalleries_to_examples>` directive generates a gallery of thumbnails corresponding to the input file strings or object names.
-You can specify minigallery thumbnails order via the ``minigallery_sort_order`` configuration, which gets passed to :py:func:`sorted` ``key`` parameter when sorting all minigalleries.
+You can specify minigallery thumbnails order via the ``minigallery_sort_order`` configuration, which gets passed to the :py:func:`sorted` ``key`` parameter when sorting all minigalleries.
 Sorting uses the gallery example filenames (e.g., ``plot_example.py``) and backreference filenames (e.g., ``numpy.exp.examples``)
 corresponding to all inputs.